How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Conclusions

 We have presented evidence from multiple sources that bring forth the sustainability costs of hyper-datafication in frontier AI.
 The results presented in this work invite us to take a step back and reflect on the pursuit of frontier AI on the back of internet-scale data.
 Hyper-datafication is framed as an inevitable route to more capable and general AI systems.
 Our findings suggest that this is not a neutral form of progress.
 Instead, it redistributes benefits and burdens unevenly, while deepening already existing asymmetries in representation and power.
 We hope the Data PROOFS recommendations serve as inspiration for improving the overall sustainability of data in frontier AI.

 \begin{acks} SW and RS acknowledge funding from the Independent Research Fund Denmark (DFF) under grant agreement No. 4307-00143B.
-RS and JK acknowledge funding from the European Union’s Horizon Europe Research and Innovation Action programme (HORIZON-CL4-2021-HUMAN-01) under grant agreement No. 101070408, project SustainML (Application Aware, Life-Cycle Oriented Model-Hardware Co-Design Framework for Sustainable, Energy Efficient ML Systems).
-RS further acknowledges funding from the European Union’s Horizon Europe Research and Innovation Action programme under grant agreements No. 101070284 and No. 101189771.
+RS and JK acknowledge funding from the European Union's Horizon Europe Research and Innovation Action programme (HORIZON-CL4-2021-HUMAN-01) under grant agreement No. 101070408, project SustainML (Application Aware, Life-Cycle Oriented Model-Hardware Co-Design Framework for Sustainable, Energy Efficient ML Systems).
+RS further acknowledges funding from the European Union's Horizon Europe Research and Innovation Action programme under grant agreements No. 101070284 and No. 101189771.
 ED acknowledges funding from the Novo Nordisk Foundation under grant agreement No. NNF24OC0090977.
 SM acknowledges funding from the Danish Data Science Academy (DDSA) through DDSA Visit Grant No. 2025-5673.
-The authors thank the data workers who participated in the anonymous questionnaire for their time and contributions, and members of \hyperlink{https://saintslab.github.io/}{SAINTS Lab} for valuable discussions. \end{acks}
+The authors thank the data workers who participated in the anonymous questionnaire for their time and contributions, and members of \href{https://saintslab.github.io/}{SAINTS Lab} for valuable discussions.
+The authors also thank the anonymous reviewers and the area chair at FAccT for their valuable feedback. \end{acks}